Pussycat Dolls Present: The Search for the Next Doll: Episode 7: The Fantastic Four

 The girls are taken on a fake promo tour, including a photoshoot, an interview and a commercial for a deodorant.
-Melissa S and Melissa R struggle with their commercial, Chelsea ends up singing it to show off her best asset, and Asia ad libs a bit, talking about The Dolls's confidence.
-At the interview, Melissa S deems Chelsea the girl with the least potential, reigniting tension but is Asia who wins, though she does not get immunity but to have her commercial run nationally.
+Melissa S. and Melissa R. struggle with their commercial, Chelsea ends up singing it to show off her best asset, and Asia ad libs a bit, talking about The Dolls's confidence.
+At the interview, Melissa S. deems Chelsea the girl with the least potential, reigniting tension; Asia wins the challenge, though she does not get immunity but to have her commercial run nationally.

 This week the girls have to perform "Beep"'s dance routine and Chelsea struggles, making Melissa S. happy as she can't evade dancing this week.
 However she gets the routine down with the help of Asia.
-The girls are also given solo assignments as follow:
+The girls are also given solo assignments as follows: